 - Labs and Quality units should be separated from the actual production facility except for in-process quality checks.

-- Process water should meet at minimum WHO Potable water requirements unless otherwise justified (potable equivalents drinking).
+- Process water should be met at a minimum WHO Potable water requirements unless otherwise justified (potable equivalents drinking).

 - Proper ventilation to eradicate contamination or cross-contamination should be considered while designing HVAC ducting and air filtration systems.

 - Pipelines with proper identification should be marked to avoid risks and hazards.